briankeane/pl2/readme.md

 # Playola
-This app makes creating and maintaining an internet radio station very easy.
-Following is a description of the API interface (it's not functioning yet!)
+This app makes broadcasting a real 24-hr radio station effortless and fun.
+It also allows you to listen to what other users are broadcasting.

 ### Users
 #####create_user